matatk/audiochart/README.md

  * Static/Periodic features such as grid/timing beats.
  * Play speed and direction.
  * Mouse hover "audition" mode.
- * HTML tables and JSON as data source (won't render the chart).
- * Rendering a visual highlight element for chart APIs that don't provide this.
+ * Rendering a visual highlight element for chart APIs that don't provide this (i.e. JSON and HTML tables).
  * Multiple plots/data series per chart.
  * Instruments as different sound types.
  * Support for development on Windows.